January 2023 Review

-We are not aware of any reports in January 2022 concerning gun deaths.
+We are aware of one report in January 2023 concerning a gun death:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of four reports in January 2022 that we believe to relate to the above:
+We are aware of two reports in January 2023 that we believe to relate to the above, including:

-We are aware of at least two reports in January 2022 that we believe to relate to the above:
+We are aware of at least three reports in January 2023 that we believe to relate to the above:

-We note at least twelve reports involving the use of police Tasers, including:
+We are aware of at least five reports in January 2023 involving the use of police Tasers, including:

 Animal Death and Injury

-We are aware of at least three reports in January 2022 of animal cruelty and/or death involving a gun:
+We are aware of at least eight reports in January 2023 of animal cruelty and/or death involving a gun, including: